Kerry Von Erich: Debut (1978–1979)

-NWA World Heavyweight Champion and feud with The Fabulous Freebirds (1983–1984)
+Feud with the Fabulous Freebirds; NWA World Heavyweight Champion (1983–1984)

-On June 17, 1983, he teamed with Bruiser Brody to defeat the Fabulous Freebirds for the NWA American Tag Team Championship.
+On June 17, 1983, Von Erich teamed with Bruiser Brody to defeat the Fabulous Freebirds for the NWA American Tag Team Championship.
 On July 4, Kerry and his elder brothers Kevin and David defeated the Fabulous Freebirds in a two out of three falls match to win the NWA Texas Six-Man Tag Team Championship.
 They lost the titles back to the Freebirds on August 12.
 On September 5, the brothers took on the Fabulous Freebirds in a rematch for the titles; the Freebirds retained their titles by pinning Kerry.
 On November 24, Kerry defeated Michael Hayes in a loser leaves Texas steel cage match.

 On December 2, the Von Erichs defeated the Freebirds for their second NWA Six-Man Tag Team Championship.
 On December 25, Kerry defeated Kamala by disqualification.
 On January 30, 1984, he teamed up with his brothers Mike and David against the Fabulous Freebirds in a six-man tag team match, which the Von Erichs lost by disqualification.

-Kerry's biggest career highlight was on May 6, 1984, when he beat "Nature Boy" Ric Flair in a historic match, in front of over 45,000 fans at Texas Stadium to win the NWA World Heavyweight Championship.
+Kerry's biggest career highlight was at the 1st Von Erich Memorial Parade of Champions on May 6, 1984, when he beat the "Nature Boy" Ric Flair in a historic match, in front of over 45,000 fans at Texas Stadium to win the NWA World Heavyweight Championship.
 Kerry's victory was a tribute to his brother David, who had died three months earlier and for whom the event, the David Von Erich Memorial Parade of Champions, was named.
 He lost the belt 18 days later in Yokosuka, Japan, back to Flair in a bout that was marred by controversy: Von Erich's feet were on the bottom rope following a reversed rollup, but the referee ignored this and made the count.
 Kerry has the 12th shortest NWA World title reign in history.
-In reality, the NWA only allowed Kerry a short reign, and was told to drop the belt to Flair before the Night of Champions encounter on May 29 between Flair and Ricky Steamboat.
+According to Ric Flair, Kerry lost the belt because he 'no showed' at least one night and possibly two, and thus Flair was told by an NWA official to get to Japan because he was getting the belt back.
+Apparently, Kerry was becoming unreliable and thus why he was allowed a short reign only.
+Kerry was told to drop the belt to Flair before the Night of Champions encounter on May 29 between Flair and Ricky Steamboat.

 On July 4, the Von Erichs lost the six-man tag title to the Fabulous Freebirds.
 The title was held up due to the Freebirds winning after interference by Killer Khan.
 On September 3, they defeated the Freebirds in a handicap steel cage Loser Leaves Texas match for his fourth six-man tag title reign.